satchelspencer/hsrs-deck-jp/readme.md

+## building

+after downloading build the deck into a json file by running `yarn`, output will be at `./dist/jp.deck.json`

 ## philosophy

 this deck is somewhat opinionated about certain aspects of japanese, and language learning in general. your preferences may differ, so feel free modify it or [make your own](https://github.com/satchelspencer/hsrs/blob/main/docs/deck-creation.md). assumptions include: